cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 These dependencies are pinned using a `constraints file`_ located in ``.github/workflow/constraints.txt``.

+The constraints file is managed by `Dependabot <Dependabot integration_>`__.
-As newer versions of the tools become available, Dependabot_ will update the constraints file and submit a pull request.
+When newer versions of the tools become available, Dependabot will update the constraints file and submit a pull request.